Last Updated on March 2, 2021 by Shaun Snapp

 Secondly, we are quite confident that Appleby did not perform this testing because, in every other article of Appleby’s that publishes a test, the test is incomplete, a false comparison, or in some way inaccurate.
 We covered this in the article How Accurate Was John Appleby on HANA Not Working Fast for OLTP?
 Appleby lacks the ability or interest in testing anything because he simply wants to prove that HANA is the best at whatever the topic of interest is.
 Secondly, he has a massive undeclared financial bias to promote SAP.

-If anything that Appleby was saying were true, HANA would not lose in performance to the competing databases.
+If anything that Appleby said was true, HANA would not lose in performance to the competing databases.

 “To do this, even with the latest traditional RDMBS and hardware, you must create layers of complexity to work around this, like separating out transactions, analytics, predictive and spatial analysis into separate databases.